LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_questions.md

 <img style="width:275px" src="img/ConvoBuilder/questions_timePicker10.png">

 Since the API response has the date *and* time together in the received payload, you don't need to specify them separately in two fields.
+However, the data must be in the following format:

+`2020-04-28T08:45+0000`

-Remember that, as discussed above, start dates and times must be **in GMT**, so depending on the data received from the API call, you might need to do some preprocessing to convert the times.
+Remember that, as discussed farther above, all start dates and times must be defined **in GMT**, so depending on the data received from the API call, you might need to do some preprocessing to convert the times.

 The Duration field can't be populated dynamically; you must manually specify this value.